 - 1. Develop within students a commitment to professional nursing excellence; - 2.
 Prepare nurses who synthesize knowledge, skills, and values for professional practice in a global community; and - 3.
 Foster a community of life-long learners who are able to envision and shape the future of nursing and health care.

 BSN Expected Student Outcomes

-Graduates of the BSN program at Millikin University are able to:
+Graduates of Millikin University School of Nursing pre-licensure programs are able to: